VectorInstitute/vector-inference/README.md

 <img width="450" alt="launch_img" src="https://github.com/user-attachments/assets/557eb421-47db-4810-bccd-c49c526b1b43">

 The model would be launched using the [default parameters](vec-inf/models/models.csv), you can override these values by providing additional options, use `--help` to see the full list.
+If you'd like to see the Slurm logs, they are located in the `.vec-inf-logs` folder in your home directory.
+The log folder path can be modified by using the `--log-dir` option.

 You can check the inference server status by providing the Slurm job ID to the `status` command:
 ```bash